 Welcome to the web site of the University of Hawaii Office of Risk Management.
 To navigate through our web site, please use our links located in the upper right hand corner.

-2012 Annual Security and Fire Safety Report
+2016 Annual Security & Fire Safety Report

 Risk management involves the identification, evaluation and treatment of risks inherent in the operations of an organization.
 At the University of Hawai'i risk is prevalent at all levels of activities, projects, and programs affecting students, faculty and staff.

 ORM is a resource for administrators, faculty, and staff to identify and manage risks associated with their activities in order to reduce losses, maintain financial stability, and protect University resources.